zhaoziheng/SAT-DS/README.md

 # SAT-DS

+This is the official repository to build **SAT-DS**, a medical data collection of **72** public segmentation datasets, contains over **22K** 3D images, **302K** segmentation masks and **497** classes from **3** different modalities (MRI, CT, PET) and **8** human body regions.

+This repo can be used to prepare and unfied all these datasets to train SAT, or any 3D universal medical segmentation model driven by text prompts.

-This is the official repository to prepare the 72 segmentation datasets involved in "One Model to Rule them All: Towards Universal Segmentation for Medical Images with Text Prompts".
+Check our paper "One Model to Rule them All: Towards Universal Segmentation for Medical Images with Text Prompts" for more details.

 [ArXiv](https://arxiv.org/abs/2312.17183)